 Sustainable Energy Roadmaps

-Climate & Energy Director
+Climate and Energy Director

 |With massive amounts of untapped renewable energy and energy efficiency potential hidden within the burgeoning economies of developing countries across the world, Worldwatch Institute’s low-carbon development strategies project provides nations with advice on crafting policies that unlock these potentials and establish effective deployment strategies.
 Worldwatch will initially focus on the Caribbean and Central American regions and then extend the approach to other municipalities, provinces, and countries elsewhere.|

-|About Sustainable Energy Roadmaps|
+About Sustainable Energy Roadmaps

 Transitioning from a carbon-intensive economy to a low-carbon future presents challenges and opportunities for developing countries.
 Our Sustainable Energy Roadmaps help countries successfully navigate the change to an infrastructure capable of meeting the energy challenges of the 21st century.